ajgprieto/ics321project/README.md

 =============
 Must have Java JDK, Eclipse and <a href="http://www.playframework.com/">Play framework</a> installed.

-NOTES:
+NOTES:<br>
--Be sure to have the Play directory in your Path variable -To test, open cmd promt and enter "play"
+-Be sure to have the Play directory in your Path variable<br>
+-To test, open cmd promt and enter "play"<br>

 Once everything working and installed:
 -clone file onto computer<br>